krafton-ai/Rare-to-Frequent/README.md

 - Once we generate a rare composition of two concepts (_flower-patterned_ and _animal_), SD3's naive inferences (red line) tend to be inaccurate when the composition becomes rarer (animal classes rarely appear on the LAION dataset).
 - However, when we guide the inference with a relatively frequent composition (_flower-patterned bear_, which is easily generated as _bear doll_) at the early sampling steps and then turn back to the original prompt, the generation quality is significantly enhanced (blue line).

-Therefore, we can **unlock** the power of diffusion models on rare concepts (even in tail distributions) !!!
+Therefore, we can **unlock** the power of diffusion models on rare concepts (even in the tail distribution) !!!

 ## 🧪How to Run